M4D-SC1ENTIST/M4D-SC1ENTIST/README.md

 ### 👨‍💻 About me

-- 📫 I am a master student majoring in Robotics at the University of Pennsylvania.
-I received my B.S. degree in Mechanical Engineering from Rensselaer Polytechnic Institute.
-I'm currently applying for PhD.
+- 📫 I am a PhD student majoring in Computer Science at Yale University.
+I received my B.S. degree in Mechanical Engineering from Rensselaer Polytechnic Institute and my master degree in Robotics at the University of Pennsylvania.

 - ❤️ I'm interested in applying learning-based methods to solve problems in robotics.
-I am also working on some side projects on game development, web development, and bug bounty in my spare time.
+I am also working on some side projects on game development.

 - 📝 Check out my [website](https://sunxiatao.me/) and [resume](https://sunxiatao.me/resume.pdf) for more info.